The Long Road Home 2 - Only 5,000 Kilometres to go!

 Just Add Water

-The last time I had driven through the Mallee in about the late 70’s it was dry and there was a mouse plague on and I had nightmares for weeks about their soft little bodies going squelch, squelch, squelch under the wheels and when I stopped at night, I dreamed that mice were winding down the car windows and were going to devour me in my sleep.
+The last time I had driven through the Mallee in about the late 70’s it was dry and there was a mouse plague on and I had nightmares for weeks about their soft little bodies going squelch, squelch, squelch under the wheels.
+When I stopped at night, I dreamed that mice were winding down the car windows to devour me in my sleep.

 This is not Lavender